 THE EDMUND STEWARDSON PRIZE.
-The Edmund Stewardson Prize of One Hundred Dollars in the Department of Sculpture will be awarded at the close of the school year.
+The Edmund Stewardson Prize of One Hundred Dollars in the Department of Sculpture will be awarded for the 56th time at the close of the school year.
 This is an annual prize, competed for by present students of the Academy with such pupils of other art schools as may be approved by the Committee on Instruction.